-• Record location, habitat, and nest observations on the nest check data sheet.

-- If you need more space on the data sheet to record nest visits, begin another data sheet and include the nest site name. - If the same species uses exactly the same location more than once in the same season, use a separate data sheet but specify that the location is identical to a previous attempt. - Report all active nests (i.e., with at least one egg or those actively under construction) that you visit, even if they fail to fledge young.
-We need your help in learning about why nesting attempts fail as much as why they are successful. - If eggs or young are present, but you can't get an exact count, record "U" to indicate at least one egg or young is present, but exact number is unknown. - If you can't tell if there are eggs or young present, you should not submit any data for that visit. - For meaningful reporting, a minimum of three visits is encouraged. - Report each visit to the online database as the season progresses or at the end of the season, whichever you prefer.
+- Record location, habitat, and nest observations on the nest check data sheet. - If you need more space on the data sheet to record nest visits, begin another data sheet and include the nest site name. - If the same species uses exactly the same location more than once in the same season, use a separate data sheet, but specify that the location is identical to a previous nesting attempt. - Report all active nests (i.e., with at least one egg or those actively under construction) that you visit, even if they fail to fledge young.
+We need your help in learning about why nesting attempts fail just as much as why they are successful. - If eggs or young are present, but you can't get an exact count, record "U" to indicate at least one egg or young is present, but exact number is unknown. - If you can't tell if there are eggs or young present, you should not submit any data for that visit. - For meaningful reporting, a minimum of three visits is encouraged. - Record each visit online either as the season • progresses or at the end of the season.